 RBI likely to maintain status quo in monetary policy on Tuesday

-New Delhi: The Reserve Bank will come out with its monetary policy review on Tuesday amid expectations that it will maintain status quo because retail inflation, especially in food items, is yet to show definite signs of moderation.
+New Delhi: The Reserve Bank may maintain status quo in the upcoming annual monetary policy on April 1 as retail inflation, especially in food items, is yet to show definite signs of moderation.

-RBI has indicated earlier that its priority would be to rein in inflation, although India Inc has been pushing for cut in interest rates as a booster dose for economic growth.
+RBI too had earlier indicated that its priority would be to bring down inflation, although India Inc has been putting pressure on the central bank to cut rates in order to boost growth.

-Besides outlook on inflation, the central bank would also take into account the strengthening rupee and its impact on exports, Kidwai said.
+Besides outlook on inflation, the central bank would also take into account the strengthening rupee and its impact on exports, she added.

 Strengthening of the rupee against dollar in the past few days following inflow of foreign currency has put pressure on exports.
-In addition, unseasonal rains in March may end up stoking food inflation in the near term.
+In addition, unseasonal rains during this month may stoke food inflation in the near term.

-"In my view, RBI may go in for a pause this time," Federal Bank managing director Shyam Srinivasan said.
+"In my view RBI may go for a pause this time," Federal Bank managing director Shyam Srinivasan said.

-The annual rate of inflation, based on the monthly Wholesale Price Index, was 4.68 percent in February.
-Retail inflation, based on the Consumer Price Index, was at 25-month low of 8.1 percent.
+The annual rate of inflation, based on the monthly wholesale price index, stood at 4.68 per cent in February.
+Retail inflation was at a 25-month low of 8.1 per cent in the month.

-Morgan Stanley said volatility in food prices and the base effect will result in CPI inflation going up to 8.5 percent in the near term and cool off to 6.5 percent by December.
+Morgan Stanley said volatility in food prices and a base effect will result in the CPI inflation to go up to 8.5 per cent in the near-term and cool off to 6.5 per cent by December.

 "We see risks emerging to the food inflation outlook due to the recent weather-related concerns prompted by unseasonal rain and hailstorms in some parts of the country," it said.

-Raghuram Rajan, who took charge as Governor of the central bank last September, raised the rates during his first policy announcement, rightly foreseeing a pressure on the inflation front.
-He increased it again in January - for the third time since he took charge - when the market was expecting a pause.
+Raghuram Rajan, who took charge as Governor of the apex bank last September, raised the rates during his first policy announcement, rightly foreseeing a pressure on the inflation front.
+He increased it again for a third time since he took charge, in January, when the market was expecting a pause.

-Even though the RBI has not formally adopted inflation targeting, it has gone public on targeting CPI-based inflation down to 8 percent by January 2015 and further down to 6 percent by January 2016, as per the recommendations of the Patel committee.
+It can be noted that even though the RBI has not formally adopted inflation targeting, it has gone public on targeting consumer price inflation down to 8 per cent by January 2015 and further down to 6 per cent by January 2016, as per the recommendations of the Patel committee.